Asymptotic Geometry of Four-Dimensional Steady Solitons: Introduction

 where $C$ depends on $\kappa$ and $(M,g)$. \end{theorem} Here $R$ denotes the scalar curvature of $g$ and $d_g(x,\G)$ denotes the distance from $x$ to $\G$.
 We refer to the curves $\G_1$ and $\G_2$ as the \emph{edges} of the soliton (see Definition \ref{defn:edges-of-soliton} and Theorem \ref{existence-of-x-+-} for properties of $\G_1,\G_2$).

-Lai's $4$D flying wings are constructed indirectly (as limits arising from a family of Ricci expanders) \cite{Lai24}.
-Although these examples are known to have positive curvature operator, their asymptotic geometry at spatial infinity is still not well understood.
-Our result above sheds some light on the curvature behavior at infinity of the $4$D flying wings.
-More precisely, we have the following corollary. \begin{corollary} Theorem \ref{Full-linear-bound} applies to the $\Z_2\times O(3)$-symmetric $4$D flying wings constructed by Lai \cite{Lai24}. \end{corollary} In dimension three, Lai obtained polynomial decay of the scalar curvature on non-Bryant steady solitons, away from two edges: for every $k\ge 1$ there exists $C_k>0$ such that $R(x)\le C_k\, d(x,\text{edges})^{-k}$ \cite{Lai25}.
+Lai's $4$D solitons are constructed indirectly (as limit of a family of Ricci expanders) \cite{Lai24}.
+Although these examples are known to have positive curvature operator, their asymptotic geometry is not yet well understood.
+Our result above gives a curvature estimate for the $4$D flying wings. \begin{corollary} Theorem \textup{\ref{Full-linear-bound}} applies to the $\Z_2\times O(3)$-symmetric $4$D steady solitons constructed by Lai \textup{\cite{Lai24}}. \end{corollary} In dimension three, Lai obtained polynomial decay of the scalar curvature on non-Bryant steady solitons, away from two edges: for every $k\ge 1$ there exists $C_k>0$ such that $R(x)\le C_k\, d(x,\text{edges})^{-k}$ \cite{Lai25}.
 In our noncollapsed setting, such higher-order decay is not expected (see Remark~\ref{rem:polynomial-decay-not-possible}); nevertheless one can ask whether the stronger condition $R(x)\,d(x,\G)\to 0$ holds as $d(x,\G)\to\infty$.
-We answer this in the affirmative under the additional assumption that the scalar curvature vanishes at infinity; in this case we also confirm Lai's conjecture that the asymptotic cone is a ray \cite{Lai23}. \begin{theorem} Let $(M^4,g,f)$ be a complete steady soliton satisfying \hyperref[assumption:A1]{(A1)}, \hyperref[assumption:A2]{(A2)}, \hyperref[assumption:A3]{(A3)}, and \hyperref[assumption:A4]{(A4)}.
+Our next result shows that if $R(x)\to 0$ at infinity, then the decay away from the edges improves and the asymptotic cone is a ray. \begin{theorem} Let $(M^4,g,f)$ be a complete steady soliton satisfying \textup{\hyperref[assumption:A1]{(A1)}, \hyperref[assumption:A2]{(A2)}, \hyperref[assumption:A3]{(A3)},} and \textup{\hyperref[assumption:A4]{(A4)}}.
 Suppose $\lim_{d(x,o)\to \infty}R(x)=0$.
 Then,